 Ms. Bannigan has extensive trial experience, helping to secure an over $20 million jury verdict for client Learning Annex in the United States District Court for the Southern District of New York, among other matters.
 She also has experience representing clients before the United States Patent and Trademark Office, the Trademark Trial and Appeal Board and the International Trade Commission.
-Recognized by Managing Intellectual Property’s IP STARS, The Legal 500 and Law360 as a Rising Star, she is known for “translat[ing] complex legal issues into clear pragmatic legal advice.”
+Recognized by Managing Intellectual Property’s IP STARS and Law360 as a Rising Star, she is known for “translat[ing] complex legal issues into clear pragmatic legal advice.”
+Ms. Bannigan is recognized as a Next Generation Partner by The Legal 500 US (2021), where she is lauded for her “tremendous drive, unsurpassed knowledge, creative solutions and quick, insightful communications.”
 She is ranked as a top practitioner by World Trademark Review (2020), which reports that she has “deep substantive knowledge married to a practical approach and is not intimidated by the most challenging cases or counterparties.”

 Ms. Bannigan is also a frequent speaker and panel member for business, legal practice and educational groups across the country and is frequently quoted, mentioned and published in national and international publications, including Bloomberg, Reuters, Managing Intellectual Property, The World Trademark Review, Practical Law, Intellectual Property Magazine and Law360, as a legal authority on trademark and copyright matters.
 In December 2019, Ms. Bannigan testified as an expert before the United States Senate Judiciary Intellectual Property Subcommittee on the issue of fraudulent trademarks.

 Ms. Bannigan is active in intellectual property-related professional organizations, including the International Trademark Association, for which she spearheaded the development of INTA’s Pro Bono clearinghouse, was a member of the 2019 Presidential Task Force focusing on corporate responsibility and brands for a better society and, in 2017, was awarded the Volunteer Service Award for Advancement of the Association.
-She is also Chair of the American Bar Association - IPL Trademark Litigation Committee, as well as Publications Chair for the Fashion Law Committee and a member of the Executive Editorial Board for Landslide Magazine.
+She also currently serves as Counsel to the INTA Foundation.
+Ms. Bannigan is also Chair of the American Bar Association - IPL Trademark Litigation Committee, as well as member of the Section’s Nominating Committee and Deputy Editor-in-Chief of the Section’s Landslide Magazine.
+In both 2020 and 2021, Ms. Bannigan was the recipient of ABA-IPL Section Leadership Achievement Award.
 Ms. Bannigan is also a member of the NYC Bar Council on IP and Fashion Law Committee.